heig-vd-dai-course/heig-vd-dai-course/17-java-udp-programming/COURSE_MATERIAL.md

 In certain cases, reliability is not required.
 Some applications are tolerant to data loss.

-For example, streaming is a perfect use case for UDP.
+For example, streaming can be a perfect use case for UDP.
 If a datagram is lost, it does not matter much: the receiver will receive the next datagram and the stream will continue.
+A good example would be the streaming of a live event on your television:

-If a few datagrams are lost, the receiver might notice it with a few glitches (on videos with artifacts such as a Twitch stream if your connection is not good for example) but it will not affect the stream.
+- If a few datagrams are lost, the receiver might notice it with a few glitches (video artifacts) but it will not affect the entire stream.

-If too many datagrams are lost, the receiver will not be able to reassemble the payload and the stream will stop.
+- If too many datagrams are lost, the receiver will not be able to reassemble the payload and the stream will stop.

+Some video services such as [Jitsi](https://jitsi.org/) (an open source Zoom/Google Meet/Teams alternative) can make usage of the UDP protocol with the help of [WebRTC](https://webrtc.org/).
+However, even these applications might prefer to make usage of the TCP protocol to guarantee the reliability of their services.

 As mentioned before, it is up to the application to implement a reliability mechanism if required (with a message ID and an acknowledgement for example,